L

 +

-Our vision for the Penang island and region titled BiodiverCity, includes an integrated system of localized water resources, renewable energy and waste management, tied altogether in a human-made ecosystem.
-Rather than design a region for cars, we designed BiodiverCity for waterways, rail and different kinds of personal mobility, forming a multi-modal environment of movement.
-The resultant urban landscape will be a celebration of Penang's position as a truly global crossroads of the world - economically, ecologically and socially.
+Our vision for the Penang island and region titled BiodiverCity includes an integrated system of localized water resources, renewable energy, and waste management, tied altogether in a human-made ecosystem.
+Rather than designing a region for cars, we designed BiodiverCity for waterways, rail and different kinds of personal mobility, forming a multi-modal environment of movement.
+The resultant urban landscape will be a celebration of Penang's position as a truly global crossroads of the world - economically, ecologically, and socially.

 +